rmoehn/cartpole/interruptibility/discussion.md

    here) and they require interruptions to happen in a certain way.
 One could construct environments and agents that fulfil those requirements and see, using methods similar to this notebook's, how the theoretical claims translate to reality.
+(Technically, the environment doesn't need to be finite.
+But since the learner has to visit every state infinitely often, I guess that in practice, interrupted learners would only converge to the optimal “uninterrupted” policy if the state space was small.
+Or maybe their results are purely theoretical and not achievable in practice?
+Not sure how to understand it.)

- * The goal is to construct agent that are safely interruptible in continuous environments as well.
+ * The goal is to construct agents that are safely interruptible in continuous environments as well.
 People can try to construct such agents and observe them in the same cart-pole environments that I used.
 I don't know if this makes sense, but one could just try using the special conditions from the